DPhi-Space/FSCompose/docs/sections/examples/pi-camera/ex-pi-camera.md

 ## Step 1: Payload Development Phase

-We design the software for the payload, which is a python script `camera-payload.py` that outputs the captured images every half a second to the host DPhi satellite.
+We design the software for the payload, which is a python script `camera-payload.py` that outputs the captured images every half a second to the Host DPhi Satellite.

-To avoid missing the perfect shot of our Star, we will take 400 pictures when we are near it to account for positional uncertainty of the Host satellite.
+To avoid missing the perfect shot of our Star, we will take 400 pictures when we are near it to account for positional uncertainty of the Host Satellite.
 We will need to start the capture 30 seconds before the ETA to the Star.
 The amount of data the payload will be generating is too important for a downlink, especially considering how far our payload has travelled to capture the giant.
 Therefore we will need to rely on on-board processing to analyse and figure out which will be the perfect image.
 But our payload hardware invested too much into the imaging hardware and almost nothing on the computing hardware.
 We'll rely on DPhi's edge computing OBC for the on-the-fly data processing.

 ## Step 2: Pipeline Development Phase

-Now we'll focus on the payload controller software, which will be running on the OBC.
-For convenience sake, we'll develop it on python.
+Now we'll focus on the Payload Controller Software, which will be running on the DPhi Space OBC.
+For convenience sake, we'll develop it on Python.
 But it can be also done on C, C++, Rust or Assembly if that suits you more.

 So we need to develop a script that receives 400 pictures from the TCP, analyses all of them and keeps the one with the highest red values.
 We'll produce a histogram of the RGB Colors for this image, save the image and a log text which enumerates the maximum red threshold for each of the 400 images.

-However, we do not want the images to be shared with the core software on the DPhi OBC, for privacy reasons.
+However, we do not want the images to be shared with the core Flight Software (FS) on the DPhi OBC, for privacy reasons.
 Therefore, we won't be storing them directly in the **data volume** mounted at `/app/data`.
 We'll just transfer the results of the analysis to this folder for downlink.

 >💡 To also ensure privacy along the downlink pipeline, the payload controller should implement encryption of this data before transferring it to the `/app/data` volume.
 Then decryption can be performed after downlinking it from the GDS GUI.